 - not permitted on the beach or sand dunes

 - speed limit 10 km/h within Taylors Lake reserve area

 - no unregistered motor vehicles including trail bikes

 - designated boat ramps must be used

-- duck shooting permitted during duck season depending on seasonal restrictions
+- duck shooting permitted during duck season only

 - to be kept on a leash in picnic and camping areas or when near other visitors